Fortress (1992 film)

 Fortress is a 1992 science fiction action film directed by Stuart Gordon and shot at Warner Roadshow Movie World Studios (now Village Roadshow Studios) in Queensland, Australia.
 The story takes place in a dystopian future.
 The main character, John Henry Brennick (Christopher Lambert), and his wife Karen B. Brennick (Loryn Locklin) are sent to a maximum security prison because she is pregnant with a second child, which is against a strict one-child policy.

+Fortress premiered at the Fantasy Film Festival on 9 October 1992 before being released by Roadshow Film Distributors in Australia on 21 January 1993 and by Dimension Films (through Miramax Films) in the United States on 3 September 1993.
 The film was a financial success, but critical reviews were mixed.

-A sequel, Fortress 2: Re-Entry, was released in 2000, with Lambert reprising his role.
+A sequel, Fortress 2: Re-Entry, was released in 2000, with Lambert reprising his role, making it the first installment in the Fortress film series.

 Plot

 In 2017, the United States is a military dictatorship.
 Ex-army officer John Henry Brennick and his wife Karen attempt to cross the Canada–United States border to Vancouver to have a second child.
 A strict one-child policy forbids a second pregnancy, even after the loss of the firstborn, so Karen wears a magnetic vest to conceal her pregnancy from security scanners.
 A guard notices the vest and raises the alarm.

 Brennick is caught, believing Karen to have escaped, and sentenced to thirty-one years at the Fortress, a maximum security prison run by the Men-Tel Corporation.
 The prisoners are used as slave labor to further expand the Fortress as part of the prison-industrial complex.
 Inmates are implanted with "intestinators" which induce severe pain or death for physical control and mental conditioning.
 Prison Director Poe oversees the Zed-10 computer that monitors daily activities.
 The prison is underground in the desert, within a pit that can only be crossed by a retractable bridge.
 The overcrowded cells are secured by laser walls.

 John is imprisoned with inmates Abraham, a model prisoner who works as Poe's manservant and is awaiting parole; D-Day, a machine and demolitions expert; young offender Nino Gomez; and Stiggs, who tries to extort John.
 John learns that Karen is being held in an upper level with their unborn child, who is now officially owned by Men-Tel and will be incinerated at birth.

 Stiggs' friend Maddox instigates a brawl with John; Maddox is shot by a security turret and falls to his death.
 John grabs Maddox's intestinator and gives it to D-Day before he is taken for a mind-wipe as punishment.